FailAcademy/learning/README.md

 **Step 1:**

-Create a branch for your proposed updates, and commit code as usual.
+Ensure you have the latest code from master; create a branch for your proposed updates, and commit code as usual.

 **Step 2:**